Wenlab/The-Behaviors-of-Planarians/README.md

 # This Repository

-Analysis the behaviors of [planarians](https://en.wikipedia.org/wiki/Planarian).
+Analyze the behaviors of [planarians](https://en.wikipedia.org/wiki/Planarian).

 # Result